ECWPGT Policies and Regs

 It is the player’s responsibility to find a caddie.
 Local caddies shall be paid promptly.
 The Tour takes no responsibility for the player/caddie relationship.

-Caddies MUST wear a Tour-supplied caddie bib during each tournament round.
+Caddies MUST wear a Tour caddie bib when supplied during each tournament round.

 Caddies may use pull/push carts during tournament play.
 If the Tour authorizes the use of golf carts, caddies may have to walk.